 Growing up in Seattle, WA, Jenna was surrounded by climbing gyms and world class crags.
 After starting to climb regularly at 7 years old, her instructors pushed her to try the competitive climbing team when she was 9.
 From the first day, she loved the feeling of pushing herself to try hard, and climbing with people who were just as passionate about it.

 Outside of climbing, Jenna is a full-time student majoring in Sociology and working towards a Master’s in Education.

 Joshua Hodge – Instructor

-Originally from Tuscon, AZ, Josh grew up hearing stories of many climbing outings from his mom.
+Originally from Tucson, AZ, Josh grew up hearing stories of climbing outings from his mom.
 The common theme between all of these stories was an open-armed camaraderie between people who felt just as comfortable challenging each other’s limits from a physical and mental perspective while supporting each other through hard climbs, personal failures, & life’s rough patches.
 This sense of community is what drew Josh back into climbing after a decade-long hiatus.

 During his lessons, Josh strives to instill a sense of confidence & self-trust through communication and encouragement.
 His goal is to excite, motivate, and build curiosity.
 When he isn’t rock climbing, he is living out his childhood dream –performing throughout the city with his bassoon.
 Committed to engaging and supporting his community, Josh serves on the leadership team of CRUX, which is an LGBTQ non-profit geared towards expanding access to climbing and outdoor sports and hosts an LGBTQ Climb Night twice a month.